What is the purpose of Lakes of Fire’s art grant program?

 Great Lakes Experimental Arts, Inc. (G.L.E.A.
 Inc.) – a West Michigan-based 501(c)4 non-profit corporation that operates Lakes of Fire through its Board of Directors and advising Team Lead Committee – is responsible for administering this grant program.
 Funds have been accrued over the course of several successful Lakes of Fire events, dating back to 2009.
 This money comes ultimately from participants of Lakes of Fire.
 The Board members of G.L.E.A. and the Team Lead Committee members are the volunteers who lead all the various teams to help make Lakes of Fire happen.
 This is the Great Lakes Experimental Arts Statement of Purpose: “The purpose for which the corporation is organized is to receive and administer funds for charitable purposes and for the public welfare.
 The corporation’s focus will be raising funds for art projects and performances, which will be administered primarily through grants to artists or performers.”

 If I get a grant, where can I show my work?

 Your project must appear at the Lakes of Fire event in the year you receive your grant.
 Beyond that, your work is your own, and you may show it wherever you please.

 Anyone is eligible to to apply for an art grant.
 Grant award winners must have their own Lakes of Fire ticket for the year they received their grant, in order to attend, and show their work.

 If I win a grant, the ticket to Lakes of Fire comes with my award, right?

 If a grant awardee has not won a ticket in the lottery one will be made available for them to purchase so that they may complete their obligation to the community and GLEA.
-A reasonable amount of crew members may be offered one for purchase as well to insure completion of the project.
+The project’s core crew members may also be offered tickets for purchase to facilitate completion of the project.